 Google Data Studio is a free online tool that allows you to make visual reports that combine data sources such as Google Analytics, BigQuery, Google Sheets, YouTube, and more.

-With a Business subscription to SEMrush, you can also add SEMrush data into your reports in Google Data Studio.
+With a Guru and Business subscription to SEMrush, you can also add SEMrush data into your reports in Google Data Studio.

 Along with the other 150 sources of data available in GDS, this connection can help you create custom reports and dashboards for your business.